 Recently on a trip to Toronto I stopped by into DETOX Market, slightly overpriced but a fun place to check out.
 Whilst there I realized My Tatcha Rice Enzyme scrub had run out and so I wanted to find a slightly less expensive version that gave similar results.
 So let us see how the Wildcraft Buff scrub did, shall we!?

 Results: This scrub is a lot coarser than I thought it would be when I first purchased it.
-Upon opening the bottle a fresh scent emerges, this scrub is made with rice which I have found usually means a finer texture.
+Upon opening the bottle a fresh scent emerges.
+This scrub is made with rice, which normally I’ve found means a finer texture.
 After pouring some powder into my hand, adding a couple drops of water I slowly massage it together and mix it into my skin.
-I like to think that I have tough skin but boy is this scrub coarse.
+I like to think that I have tough skin but boy is this scrub tough.

 It features some of the following ingredients :